ARCHIVED-mean-stack/session-9/readme.md

 });
 ```

-Edit the html to create a link to the detail.
+Copy the HTML into `assets/templates/pirates-view.html` and edit the html to create a link to the detail.
 Use the api Uri for now:

 ```
 <li ng-repeat="pirate in pirates">